-The Fund seeks to generate a high total investment return primarily through investments in a combination of Underlying Funds using an asset allocation strategy designed for investors expecting to retire around the year indicated in the Fund's name.
+The Fund seeks to generate a high current income, and as a secondary objective, capital appreciation primarily through investments in a combination of Underlying Funds using an asset allocation strategy designed for investors already in retirement.
 The investment strategy allows the Fund to invest in exchange traded funds (ETFs), alternative investments and derivatives.